arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 ### Setting Up the Hardware

 Connect a +12-24 VDC power supply to your Opta™ device; for receiving debug messages, connect a USB to RS-485 converter to the RS-485 interface of your Opta™ device.
-The example sketch log data from the analog inputs ports `I1`, `I2`, `I3`, and `I4` of an Opta™ device connect an analog signal source to these input ports to test this functionality.
-For programming your Opta™ device, connect it to your computer using a USB-C® cable.
+The example sketch log data from the analog inputs ports `I1`, `I2`, `I3`, and `I4` of an Opta™ device; connect an analog signal source to these input ports to test this functionality.
+For programming your Opta™ device, connect it to your computer using a USB-A to USB-C® cable.

 ![Hardware setup](assets/illustration-3.png)

 ### Writing Data to a USB Memory Stick

 The example code below shows how to interface an Opta™ device with a USB memory stick for storing data from four analog inputs into a single line in a file on a USB memory stick.
-Here's a brief overview of the user interaction and the device's functionality:
+Here's a brief overview of the example sketch functionality:

 - **Starting the process**: The data logging process begins by pressing and holding the user button on an Opta™ device for three seconds and then releasing it.
 This action triggers the device to enter a waiting mode for the connection of a USB memory stick indicated by a dynamic "Knight Rider" LED pattern with the onboard user LEDs.
 - **Connecting the USB memory stick**: Once a USB memory stick is connected to an Opta™ device, it automatically starts logging data.
 Data from four analog inputs of the Opta™ device are recorded in a structured format onto the USB memory stick.
 During this process, `LED_D0` blinks to indicate active data logging.